Geraldo Perdomo Player Props: Diamondbacks vs. Braves

-On Wednesday, Geraldo Perdomo (.267 slugging percentage in past 10 games, with no homers) and the Arizona Diamondbacks face the Atlanta Braves, whose starting pitcher will be Charlie Morton.
-First pitch is at 7:20 PM ET.
+Geraldo Perdomo -- with a slugging percentage of .267 in his past 10 games (including zero homers) -- will be in action for the Arizona Diamondbacks versus the Atlanta Braves, with Spencer Strider on the hill, on July 20 at 12:20 PM ET.

-He strung together two hits (going 2-for-5 with a double and two RBI) in his most recent appearance against the Braves.
+He had two hits (going 2-for-5 with a double and two RBI) in his last game against the Braves.

 Geraldo Perdomo Game Info & Props vs. the Braves